 The 21st century began with the addition of in-home Family Intervention Services, Post-Adoption Services under contract with the Alabama Department of Human Resources, Disaster Relief services through an initiative with United Way, and our federally-funded Project Independence to provide housing and life support for homeless parenting teens and their children.
 Family Options services funded by The Department of Human Resources allowed us to work closely with families who were struggling to care for their children.
 Through the Alliance partnership, Continuum of Care services were introduced to expand treatment options to children and their families.

-CAS was the 16th agency in the US accredited by the nationally recognized Council on Accreditation and has held its accreditation status for 32 years by undergoing intensive reviews every four years.
+CAS was the 16th agency in the US accredited by the nationally recognized Council on Accreditation (COA) and has held its accreditation status since 1978 by undergoing intensive reviews every four years.
 Accreditation demonstrates that CAS effectively manages its resources and provides the best possible services.

 CAS is a member of the National Network for Runaway and Homeless Youth and the National Safe Place Network, where the CAS CEO serves on the Board of Directors.
 CAS is a member of the Alabama Association of Child Care Agencies, where the CAS CEO currently serves as President and works with its executive committee to build and maintain positive and productive working relationships with DHR leaders and staff.
 CAS staff are active state wide in Children’s Policy Councils, and CAS hosts the Jefferson County Policy Council at its Center for Youth and Families.